 This opportunity is open to undergraduate and graduate students interested in taking passions and skills to the next level by serving at one of nine nonprofit organizations for 3-6 hours per week.
-Volunteer students are eligible to apply.
+Volunteer and Federal Work Study students are eligible to apply.

 ArtReach GW at THEARC

 ArtReach GW provides a safe, supportive, and enjoyable environment where youth and families can make connections between art and their lives.
 In addition to classes and community programs, ArtReach GW oversees the Community Gallery at THEARC, which serves as an exhibition venue for program participants, local artists, community organizations, and schools.

 The Latin American Youth Center's (LAYC) mission is to empower a diverse population of youth to achieve a successful transition to adulthood, through multi-cultural, comprehensive, and innovative programs that address youths' social, academic, and career needs.

 Latino Student Fund